Meet the Robinsons: Critical reception

 Metacritic reported the film had a weighted average score of 61 out of 100 based on 27 critic reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 Real Movie News stated it has "a snappy plot that demands close attention as it whizzes back and forth in the space-time continuum, touching on serious ideas and proposing some rather disturbing alternate realities.
 And the witty story twists are handled with rare subtlety and intelligence.
 In the end, it may get a little weepy and inspirational.
 But it's so charming that we don't mind at all".
 Danny Minton of the Beaumont Journal said that "The Robinsons might not be a family you want to hang out with, but they sure were fun to meet in this imaginative and beautiful 3-D experience".
+In a four out of six review, Stephen Garrett of Time Out said, What might have been a bland Back to the Future rip-off suddenly hums with a screwball sensibility chockablock with singing gangster frogs and evil bowler hats.
 Andrew L. Urban of Australian Urban Cinefile said, "Walt Disney stood for fantasy on screen and this is a loving tribute to his legacy".
 Kyle Smith of the New York Post named it the 10th best film of 2007.

 Conversely, A. O. Scott of The New York Times wrote: "Meet the Robinsons is surely one of the worst theatrically released animated features issued under the Disney label in quite some time".
 At the same time, Lisa Schwarzbaum of Entertainment Weekly gave the film a "C" and said, "This is one bumpy ride".
 Sandie Angulo Chen of Common Sense Media gave the film a rating of three stars out of five, saying "The multi-generational relationships, especially in the future, are endearing."
 She also said that the main characters, Lewis and Wilbur, are "perfect protagonists in children's adventures," she called them "ultimate underdogs, and only the most hardened heart could root against them."
 She noted that Lewis describing as "not the typical orphan suffering under the rule of cruel-hearted adults."